openstack/puppet-openstack-cookiecutter/README.md

 # puppet-openstack-cookiecutter

-Cookiecutter template for a compliant Openstack puppet-modules
+Cookiecutter template for a compliant OpenStack puppet-modules

 ## Installation